Starmer targets Reform as Labour kicks off local election campaign

 The Prime Minister accused the party of “fawning over” the Russian president and mocked the size of its parliamentary ranks, saying its four MPs could “fit into the back of a cab”.

+The local polls – and a by-election in Runcorn and Helsby – will be the first major ballot box test for the Prime Minister since entering office, and will give a sense of whether opinion poll momentum for Reform translates into real votes.

+Elections will be held for 23 councils and six mayoralties in England.

-In a sign of how focused Labour is on the threat from Reform at the polls on May 1, Sir Keir said the party “says it wants to run the country” but “can’t even run itself” – a reference to the fallout between MP Rupert Lowe and leader Nigel Farage.
+In a sign of how focused Labour is on the threat from the right-wing party, the Prime Minister said it “says it wants to run the country” but “can’t even run itself” – a reference to the fallout between MP Rupert Lowe and leader Nigel Farage.

 During a speech in Chesterfield on Thursday, he said: “They talk the language of workers’ rights.
 They talk it alright online, sometimes on the doorstep.